francescomontagna/NAQANet-PyTorch/README.md

 *question_span_extraction* has not been implemented.

 ## Embeddings
-We use pretrained GloVE word embeddings, while character embedding are trained with the model.
+We use GloVE word embeddings, while character embeddings are trained with the model.

 ## Dataset
 The model is trained on [DROP](https://arxiv.org/pdf/1903.00161.pdf) dataset.

 ## Usage
-To train the model on cuda device, run
+To train and evaluate the model on cuda device, run
 `python3 train_naqanet.py --use_gpu -g <device_id>`

 Before training the model: